cnumr/best-practices/chapters/BP_039_en.md

 ```
 ### Alternative solution

-You can also let users choose whether or not to play animations via browser preferences and through `prefers-reduced-motion` media queries.
+You can also let the users choose whether or not to play animations via the browser preferences and the through `prefers-reduced-motion` media queries.
 Animations will only be played if no preferences have been set by the user.

 ```css
 @media (prefers-reduced-motion: no-preference ) {